Come Learn and Share Information about Recycling, Crocheting & Green Crafting

 Recycling your old jeans into new and useful things is fun and frugal.
 The denim recycled from old jeans is very durable and the fabric is very versatile.
 Oh and the best part, when you recycle denim from materials you have on hand, its FREE.

 Today I want to share how to make an oven mitt from your old jeans.
 There are several good tutorials on the Internet showing how to create a homemade oven mitt.
 (Edit:) Here is a oven mitt template you can use.
-The original one I used is no longer available on the Internet.
+The original one I used is no longer free so the link has been changed to one that is free.

 Cut two denim panels using the mitt template.
 Then cut two from fabric for your lining and two for your mylar batting.
 If you don’t want to use store bought mylar batting, just cut two pieces from old towels but make sure they are thick so you get enough protection for inside of your mitt.